Myco

 Open Questions

-• Persistence is partial.
-Auto-open-last-project works, but full layout restore (which panels, where, what size) isn't built yet.
+- Layout persistence isn't built.
+Auto-open-last-project works, but full layout restore (which panels, where, what size) isn't done.
 Every session starts with the right project but the wrong arrangement.

-• Heartbeat quality depends on prompt and model.
+- Heartbeat quality depends on prompt and model.
 The infrastructure works, but LLM response quality varies — severity parsing is brittle when models don't follow the tag format.
-Needs iteration on prompt engineering and possibly structured output.

 Ecosystem Role